Narender14/TKinter-GUI/README.md

     Run command : **python finalapplicatin.py**

-For closing the application, simply close the window.
+For closing the application, simply close the window and the application will get closed.

 CONTRIBUTION :